flyingkarii/mwbase_attachment_blacklist/README.md

 - ban specific attachment groups for certain guns, darkrp jobs, and usergroups.

 ## Installation
-* Download the addon as a zip\
+* Download the addon as a zip<br>
-* Extract to any folder\
+* Extract to any folder<br>
 * Drag folder to your server's addons (NOT SINGLEPLAYER FRIENDLY) folder and you're done.
-Only runs on server start so does not impact performance whatsoever when in-game.\
+Only runs on server start so does not impact performance whatsoever when in-game.<br>
-* Edit through mwbase_attgroup_ban/lua/autorun/attachment_blacklist.lua\
+* Edit through mwbase_attgroup_ban/lua/autorun/attachment_blacklist.lua<br>
 * Use list found through "mw_attgroups" in your player console.
 Anything super long ending with \_mag or something should use wildcards table.

 ## Issues